-2020 Baseball Outlook
+2021 Baseball Outlook

-The College of the Ozarks baseball team is coming off a solid 2019 campaign, which included 28 wins and an NCCAA World Series semi-finals appearance.
-Heading into the 2020 season, the Bobcats and Head Coach Neale Richardson are hard at work to be well prepared for another deep playoff run.
+The College of the Ozarks baseball team is coming off a partial 2020 campaign, which was ended due to the COVID-19 pandemic in March.
+At the end of the season, the Bobcats had an 8-13 record.
+Heading into the 2021 season, the Bobcats and Head Coach Neale Richardson are hard at work to make themselves prepared for a hopefully deep postseason run.

 “I am excited to see this team take the field,” says Richardson.
 “It is a very talented group that works hard, has good chemistry, and is a good representation of the College.
 Our mix of returning offense, along with a talented young pitching staff, should be fun to watch.”

 We are looking forward to a great season.
-Come out and join us at Coach Bob Smith Field on the College campus, as we cheer on our 2020 Baseball Bobcats!
+Come out and join us at Coach Bob Smith Field on the College campus, as we cheer on our 2021 Baseball Bobcats!